Paju: Jangdan bean

 Jangdan beans are one of Paju's famous traditional specialties.
 For a long time, crops have been important for Korean people's livelihood because their land and environment were suited for agriculture.
 Therefore, two major crops, rice and beans, have been developed over time.
 Jangdan bean is one of these crops that has been harvested in Paju.
 The name Jangdan is derived from the name of a village in Paju, which existed before the Korean War.
 Even though the village is now gone, people still call the bean the Jangdan bean because the former village was so well known for these beans.
 Today, Jangdan beans are only commonly seen in Panmunjom, which is located at the border between South Korea and North Korea.

 Education

 The city has three polytechnic universities, including Doowon Technical University College.

 Paju English Village

 Paju English Village is a large area that was constructed to teach children English and let them experience Western culture.
 Hundreds of foreign teachers are employed in the village.
 The educational village has various curricula to provide several educational programs called "English Camp".
 To attend the programs, children's parents have to pay and send their children to the village for several days.
 The length of the program depends on the type of program.
 People also visit the village because of its visual and new cultural atmosphere.

 Sports

 Paju Challengers is an independent baseball team that has been based in the city.

-Paju FC will compete in K League 2 from 2026 season after last play in 2025 K3 League due to switch from semi-profesional to professional team.
+Paju Frontier will compete in K League 2 from 2026 season after last play in 2025 K3 League due to switch from semi-profesional to professional team.